 The next morning we woke to find a huge hole in the wall … yep we discovered why our beautiful ‘rustic’ bungalow was going so cheap.
 We had rats!
-They had chewed right through the damn wall – I mean are you kidding me – through the wall?!
-We had some muesli bars in our bag that they had gotten into and a fresh coconut in a bag that they had a go at too.
+They had chewed right through the wall.
+I mean are you kidding me, through the wall?!
+We had some muesli bars in our backpacks that they had gotten into and a fresh coconut in a plastic bag that they had a go at too.
 We alerted reception who had maintenance patch it up during the day to avoid a repeat occurrence the next night.

-We hired some snorkelling gear and spent the day snorkelling coral bay and lying on the beach – it was pure paradise.
+We hired some snorkelling gear and spent the day snorkelling coral bay and lying on the beach – it really was like living in paradise.

-The next morning we decided to give the 5 hour snorkelling trip on offer a go – it was RM30 per person which equates to approximately AUD$12 per person.
-We left at 10:30am and headed to Fish Point where flippers went on and masks down – into the water we went …
+The next morning we decided to give the 5 hour snorkelling trip on offer a go.
+It was RM30 per person which equates to approximately AUD$12 per person.
+We left at 10:30am and headed to Fish Point where our flippers went on and masks down, then without further ado into the water we went …

 No words can express the first 30 seconds of being in the water!
-Fish surrounded your entire body – they were so close, centremetres from your face.
-They did not get a fright and scatter either, they just swam along with you in the water – it was absolutely amazing!
-We had value for money within the first minute of being in the water – it was an experience like none other.
-Our guide was throwing bread into the water by us so the fish would come and feed – it was amazing.
-The visibility was fantastic – it really felt like we were swimming in a fish tank.
+Fish surrounded your entire body – they were so close, centimetres from your face.
+They did not get a fright and scatter either, they just swam along with you in the water.
+It was absolutely amazing!
+We had value for money within the first minute of being in the water.
+It was an experience like no other.
+Our guide was throwing bread into the water by us so the fish would come and feed, it was amazing.
+The visibility was fantastic and it really felt like we were swimming in a fish tank.

-Next spot Kim thought the guide said ‘South Point’ but he went on to mention that there may be a shark in the area but ‘not dangerous’.
-Hmmmmm – into the water we went and were swimming away looking at the beautiful coral and fish and Duane swam up and grabbed Kim’s arm and was swimming with her.
-Kim stopped Duane and asked what was up – he pulled his snorkel out of his mouth and said ‘Back to the boat – now!
-Shark’ – that’s all I needed to hear I was outta there!
-We were in the boat so damn quick and told the guide about the sighting … it was then Kim realised she misunderstood – we were at “Shark Point’ not south point!
+A quick boat trip to the next spot Kim thought the guide said ‘South Point’ but he went on to mention that there may be a shark in the area but ‘not dangerous’.
+Hmmmmm – into the water we went and were swimming away looking at the beautiful coral and fish and Duane swam up and grabbed Kim’s arm and was swimming like a mad-man with her.
+Kim stopped Duane and asked what was up.
+He pulled his snorkel out of his mouth and said ‘Back to the boat – now!
+Shark’.
+That’s all I needed to hear, I was outta there!
+We were in the boat so damn quick and told the guide about the sighting … it was then Kim realised she misunderstood.
+We were at ‘Shark Point’ not ‘South Point’.
 Duane had seen a 1.5meter black tip reef shark swimming within meters of us.
 Kim and the guide couldn’t help but laugh at how quickly Duane had us both back in the boat!
-Duane went on to explain to the guide that we do not want to swim with sharks so not to take us anywhere else that sharks ‘hang-out’! haha We did also see many Nemo fish which was awesome!
+Duane went on to passionately explain to the guide that we do not want to swim with sharks so not to take us anywhere else that sharks ‘hang-out’!
+We did also see many Nemo fish which on the positive side was awesome!

 Next stop was the fishing village for lunch.
-Damn – we didn’t know about this stop and Duane had his wallet with him but it didn’t hold much cash.
-We went to the restaurant we were expected to buy lunch at to find without RM6 there was very little we could afford.
-We decided on a Curry Noodle dish.
-We were very embarrassed not to be able to offer to buy our guide a meal but with not knowing we would need cash we could hardly afford to feed ourselves!
-The curry noodle came out and Kim and a couple of mouthfuls and told Duane to eat the rest – this would be a lucky decision for Kim later in the evening and a very unlucky one for Duane – if you get my drift!
+Damn, we didn’t know about this stop and Duane had his wallet with him but it didn’t hold much cash.
+We went to the restaurant where we were expected to buy lunch to find with only RM6 in cash with us there was very little we could afford.
+Duane decided on a Curry Noodle dish.
+We were very embarrassed not to be able to offer to buy our guide a meal but with not knowing we would need cash we could hardly afford to feed ourselves.
+The curry noodle came out and Kim had a couple of small mouthfuls and told Duane to eat the rest.
+With not much food to go round and Duane starving it was the right thing to do …. right?
+This would turn out to be a very lucky decision for Kim and a very unlucky one for Duane.

 Next stop was the Lighthouse where we snorkelled with many Nemo fish!
 There were some bigger fish here and the viability was fantastic.

-In the afternoon the resort staff decided it was time to clear the coconuts from the trees so they had a local climb the tallest palm and hook up the rope to lower bunches of coconuts to the ground where the resort staff opened them for us – mmmMMMmmm so fresh.
+In the afternoon the resort staff decided it was time to clear the coconuts from the trees.
+They had a local climb the tallest palm and hook up the rope to lower bunches of coconuts to the ground where the resort staff opened them for us – mmmMMMmmm so fresh.
 It so happened we had a coconut a day whilst on Perhentian Kecil – free and delicious!

-The next morning it was up to inspect the rat damage – this had become a morning routine since we were staying in what we had decided was the ‘Rat Den’.
+The next morning it was up early to inspect the rat damage.
+This had become a morning routine since we were staying in what we had decided was the ‘Rat Den’.
 During our 3 nights the Rat ate 2 muesli bars, one coconut, our soap, chewed through our plastic drink bottle and chewed through the wall.
 This was one ferocious rat!
 One we would not miss.

-The final morning we had a fantastic breakfast of eggs on toast and a fresh fruit platter before checking-out and making our way to the jetty for our return to Kuala Besut to meet the mini-van taking us to our next stop – The Cameron Highlands.
+The final morning we had a fantastic breakfast of eggs on toast and a fresh fruit platter before checking-out and making our way to the jetty for our return to Kuala Besut where we would meet the mini-van taking us to our next stop in the Cameron Highlands.